michaelrbock/notes/books/designing-data-intensive-applications-part-1.md

     * E.g. *bitmap encoding*:
         * Encodes columns where there are only `n` distinct values with `n` bitmaps, one for each distinct value and one bit for each row.
         * The bit maps can then be run length encoded.
-* Also allows for faster processing via taking advantage of CPU cyles and L1 cache.
+* Also allows for faster processing via taking advantage of CPU cycles and L1 cache.

 #### Sort Order in Column Storage